AbhiKhadape10/Arcot-Repo/documentation.md

 # DevOps Assignment Documentation

-This document provides an overview of the DevOps setup for the project, covering various aspects such as the CI/CD pipeline, integration of AI/ML components, deployment strategies, testing strategies, and monitoring solutions.
+This document provides an overview of the DevOps setup for the project, covering various aspects such as the CI/CD pipeline, integration of AI/ML components, deployment strategies, testing strategies, monitoring solutions, and other relevant information.

 ## CI/CD Pipeline